DHTMLX/docs-spreadsheet/docs/how_to_start.md

 });
 ~~~

 The configuration of DHTMLX Spreadsheet is quite flexible, so you can change it at any time.
-[Read the related guide](configuration.md) to go into the basics of configuring SpreadSheet.
+[Read the related guide](configuration.md) to go into the basics of configuring Spreadsheet.

 ## Step 4.
-Loading data into SpreadSheet
+Loading data into Spreadsheet

-The last step is to populate SpreadSheet with data.
+The last step is to populate Spreadsheet with data.
 DHTMLX Spreadsheet takes data in JSON format.
 Besides data you can pass necessary styles in a dataset.
 While loading inline data, you need to use the **parse()** method and pass an object with data to it as in the example below:

 ~~~js title="data.json"
 var data = [